If you are experiencing a medical emergency please dial 911 immediately

 Each new learning stage for your baby requires increased attention on your part to prevent an injury.
 It may surprise you how fast your baby can move from one stage to the next.
 Being aware of your baby's abilities and what skills he or she is likely to develop next will help you prevent injuries.

-Be aware of your baby's risk of falling:
+Be aware of your baby's risk of injury from falling:

 Take steps to prevent falls: